COMMUNITY PACK WALKS

 Our free weekly community pack walks are a great way to socialize your dog and encourage them to be calm around others on leash.
 Pack walks build confidence and strengthen the bond between human and canine, and are an opportunity to help work through reactivity, overexcitement, or anxiety.
-Dogs never meet on our pack walks, but maintain a minimum distance of ten feet from one another.
+Dogs don't meet on our pack walks, but maintain a distance of at least ten feet from one another.
 Handlers should use a six-foot or shorter leash (no retractables, please) and keep their dog safely under their control.
-For more information and our pack walk schedule, click here:
+For more information and our pack walk schedule, click below.

-The Urban Dog provides guidance for people navigating the challenges of urban environments with their dogs.
+The Urban Dog provides FREE guidance for people navigating the challenges of urban environments with their dogs.
 Workshops are lead by community members and have an on-site option for property owners and their tenants.
 Our curriculum is intended to help improve your communication with your dog, build your confidence as their handler and practice safety in daily situations encountered in densely populated urban environments.
 The Urban Dog program will culminate in a certificate of completion in these skills.
-For information on our workshops, click here:
+For information on our workshops, click on the black bar below.

 BLOCK BY BLOCK

 SHELTER DOG ADVOCACY

 Our Blockheads About Town Program takes shelter or rescue dogs out on the town, giving them exercise, enrichment and adoption attention.
 Through photographing and promoting these dogs through social media and beyond, they get more exposure and help people picture what life would be like with him or her.
 It also greatly reduces stress, making the dogs more appealing to potential adopters.
 It makes all the difference for the dogs' wellbeing and public exposure!
 For information on our shelter dog field trips, click below